fuuwille/zuord.js/README.md

 );
 ```

-In the typescript ecosystem, all popular libraries prefer to leave the type of mergedObject as any or do not perform type inference.
+In the TypeScript ecosystem, most popular libraries either leave the merged object's type as any or provide limited type inference.
-But zuord provides type inference naturally without performance concerns.
+Zuord, however, offers natural and precise type inference without compromising performance.

 The result: